-Running successful construction companies is like leading successful sports teams.
+Running a successful construction company is like leading a successful sports team.

-Sports teams must play good defense to win games.
-The team’s defense handles stopping the forward progress of the other team.
-And they need to get the ball back into the hands of the offense so that they can score.
+A successful sports team must play good defense to win games.
+The team’s defense is responsible for stopping the forward progress of the other team.
+They repel the other team’s offense attacks.
+They are have to get the ball back into the hands of their offense so that they can score.

 A construction company needs a great defense to be successful.
-A great defense helps a company stop problems coming in from outside the company.
+A great defense helps a company stop problems that can impact the company if they are not stopped in their tracks.
 They stop problems before they start and put the ball back into the offense’s hands to score.

 Leaders of successful construction companies build their management and leadership toolboxes.
 They fill their personal toolboxes with tools that can help them manage and lead better.

-There are great tools available to help leaders and managers in the construction industry.
-Learning to use these tools will help leaders and managers grow.
-Using these tools will help them leverage their abilities into their positions.
+There are great tools available to help leaders and managers in the construction industry build a successful construction company.
+Learning how to use these tools will help leaders and managers grow their businesses.
+Mastering these tools will help them leverage their abilities into their positions.

 There are 9 Zones that successful construction companies need to cover and defend.
-Defending these 9 Zones will help keep the ball in the hands of the offense.
-The best way for a team to score is to keep the ball in the hands of the offense.
+Defending these 9 Zones will help keep the ball in the hands of your company’s offense.
+The best way for a team to score is to stay on offense.
+If your company is continually playing defense you are not able to score points by focusing on executing your scopes of work.

 Here are 9 Tools to help you Lead a Successful Construction Company